The Kuiper Belt and the Oort Cloud

 1. The Kuiper Belt

 The Kuiper Belt was theorised shortly after the discovery of Pluto, and is named after Dutch-American astronomer Gerard Kuiper, who discussed the idea in 1951.
 The first Kuiper Belt objects were detected by British astronomer David Jewitt, and American astronomer Jane Luu, in 1992.
-Over 70,000 objects over 100 km in diameter, have since been found.
+The Kuiper belt is now thought to contain hundreds of thousands of objects over 100 km in diameter[2b], and over 1000 of these have been catalogued.

-The Kuiper Belt contains at least three dwarf planets: Pluto, Haumea, and Makemake.
-The largest is Pluto, which was discovered by American astronomer Clyde Tombaugh in 1930, and demoted from planetary status in 2006.
+The Kuiper Belt and scattered disc contain at least four dwarf planets: Pluto, Eris, Haumea, and Makemake[2c].
+The closest is Pluto, which was discovered by American astronomer Clyde Tombaugh and his colleagues in 1930, and demoted from planetary status in 2006.

 Pluto, image from New Horizons.
-Image credit: NASA/JHUAPL/SWRI.
+Image credit: NASA/JHUAPL/SWRI/Public domain.

 Charon, image from New Horizons.
-Image credit: NASA/JHUAPL/SWRI.
+Image credit: NASA/JHUAPL/SWRI/Public domain.

 Pluto is mostly composed of rock and ice.
-It is five times less massive than the Earth's Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
+Its mass is about one-sixth of the Earth's Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
 Pluto has a number of moons, including Nix, Hydra, and Charon.
 Charon is the largest, with a diameter over half the size of Pluto's.

 The Earth, and objects beyond the orbit of Neptune, sizes are to scale.
-Image credit: NASA/Lexicon.
+Image credit: NASA/Lexicon/Public domain.

 The Pioneer and Voyager probes all passed through the Kuiper Belt but did not get close to any large objects.
 The first spacecraft sent to explore the Kuiper Belt, NASA's New Horizons, was launched in 2006, and arrived at Pluto in 2015.
 Data from the New Horizons space probe has shown that Pluto is geologically active, and contains ice plains, flowing ice, and mountains.